 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, campus support assistants are strategically assigned to designated entrance areas and monitor students on their way to class.
-During recess campus support assistants monitor playground activity.
-Playground supervisors monitor lunch time activity in the cafeteria and on the playground.
-At the end of the day when students are dismissed, campus support assistants monitor student behavior to ensure a safe and orderly departure.
+As students arrive on campus each morning, two teachers and campus safety assistants are strategically assigned to designated areas to provide student supervision and one classified staff member is in the cafeteria to monitor breakfast activity.
+During recess, all paraeducators, campus safety assistants and two to four teachers supervise playground activity.
+Campus safety assistants, the principal, and all paraeducators monitor lunch time activity in the cafeteria and on the playground.
+At the end of the day when students are dismissed, the teachers, principal, and paraeducators monitor student behavior to ensure a safe and orderly departure.

-Lemon Grove School is a closed campus.
 During school hours, all visitors must sign in at the school's office and wear identification badges while on school grounds.